rasundsbak/rtd-tutorial/docs/source/03_pasting_code.rst

 =============================================

-In this vourse, we have tried to make it easy for you, through making the code available.
-However, it may be useful for you to be told something about copying, pasting anv running the code in the cells of Jupyter lab.
+In this course, we have tried to make it easy for you, through making the code available.
+We still have to spend some time familiarizing outselves with copying, pasting and running the code in the cells of Jupyter lab.

   ..note: